catalyst-cloud/catalystcloud-docs/source/compute/anti-affinity-groups-ha.rst

 *Server affinity* is useful when you want to ensure that the data transfer amongst compute instances is as fast as possible.
-On the other hand it may increase CPU contention or reduce the availability of your application (a single server going down affects all compute instances in the group.)
+On the other hand it may increase CPU contention or reduce the availability of your application as a single server going offline would affect all compute instances in the group.

 Server *anti-affinity* is useful when you want to increase the availability of an application within a region and create redundancy for your compute instances.
-Compute instances in an anti-affinity group are placed on different physical servers, ensuring that the failure of a server will not affect all your compute instances simultaneously.
+Compute instances in an anti-affinity group are placed on different physical hypervisor hosts, ensuring that the failure of a server will not affect all your compute instances simultaneously.

+Affinity policies are strictly adhered to; compute instances that are unable to meet their affinity requirements due to hypervisor resourcing constraints will not start and will instead be flagged in an ``ERROR`` state.

+*Soft* affinity or anti-affinity policies are similar to the above, except that the affinity is treated as a recommendation as opposed to a strict rule.
+The compute scheduler will attempt to place compute instances onto as few (affinity) or as many (anti-affinity) hypervisor hosts as possible.
+Compute instances that are unable to meet their respective policy will still be started.
+This provides additional flexibility, but removes the absolute certainty that your compute instances are compliant withthe affinity policy you specified.

 ..
 Warning::